-In this post I will focus on two areas where it is easy to lose marks in both General Training and Academic Writing.
-The first is the word count, and the second is spelling and punctuation.
+In this post I will focus on three areas where it is easy to lose marks in both IELTS General Training and IELTS Academic Writing.
+The first is the word count, the second is spelling, and the third is punctuation.

 1. How many words do I need to write?

-There’s really no excuse for getting this wrong.
+The easiest way to fail is not knowing what is required of you.
 Task 1 states that you need to write 150 words, and Task 2 requires 250 words.
-Yet fully 23% of written answers are under the word count.
-If you do not write the required number of words, you will lose points, so it’s really important get this right.
+If you do not write the required number of words, you will lose points.
+There are also no bonus points for writing more than the required number of words.
+So it’s really important to get this right.

-I suggest you make this easier for yourself by finding out approximately how much space 150 and 250 words of your writing takes up.
-Find an essay you have written by hand, and count 150 words and look at the number of lines it takes.
+Knowing how much you have written during the test is crucial.
+You may find this easier if you first find out how much space 150 and 250 words of your writing takes up.
+Find an essay you have written, and count 150 words and look at the number of lines it takes.
 Then add another 100 words and look at the space 250 words takes.
 When it comes to the test, this will give you a good idea of whether your word count is about right.
-However, it’s still sensible to count when you are checking over your work.
+However, it is still sensible to count when you are checking over your work.

 - Look at the word.

 - Cover the word with a piece of paper.

 - Write the word.

 - Check whether your spelling is correct.
 If not, repeat until you get it right.

 But what if, during IELTS, you suddenly are not sure if a word was spelt correctly?
 Remember, better safe than sorry.
 The safest option here is to avoid using words you are not sure of and use synonyms (words with similar meanings) instead.